How to Make S.M.A.R.T Goals with Personal Finances

 Example

-The example of $6,000 in two years to save for a down payment is a great way to review the timely aspect.
-Is two years enough time to save this much money?
-According to our goal setting, it is.
-Will $6,000 be enough for the home as a down payment in two years?
+• Timely Goal: Check your goal timeline and check it often.
+Is two years enough time to save $30K for a down payment?
+Will $30K be enough for the home as a down payment in two years?
 This number may change because a lot can happen in two years.

 Don’t be afraid to adjust your SMART financial goals if they’re set for six months or longer.
 If your personal financial goal includes making a large purchase, like a new home, it may be wise to include checking out the market every three to six months while your savings goal is in place.